wmylxmj/Deep-Piano/README.md

 ### generate piano melody
 - run predict.py
-- give the model a short melody, which will produce a melody of similar style.
+- give the model a short melody, which will produce a melody of similar style